bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 | While in the folder tutorial_dataset, you can execute the check_run_stats
  command with:
-| :code:`bash wrangler_by_sample.sh`
+| :code:`bash check_run_stats.sh`

 Interpreting the run statistics
 -------------------------------
-In the pre-configured settings, output of the check_run_stats step will go to a folder called 'variant.'
+In the pre-configured settings, output of the check_run_stats step will go to a folder called 'stats_and_variant_calling.'
 This is controlled by the variant_calling_folder variable in the config.yaml file.
 There are a few key output files that are useful to examine:

 - **umi_heatmap.html**: This file can be downloaded and opened with a web browser.
 It includes The names of all samples (y-axis) and the names of all